Amazon affiliate links are included in this post. Thank you for your support.

 Operation Christmas Child

 Operation Christmas Child, through Samaritan's Purse, is the other service project our family participates in.
 With Operation Christmas Child we fill empty shoe boxes with items like dolls or soccer balls, other fun toys, school supplies, hygiene items, and notes of encouragement.
-Then we donate $7 per box to cover shipping costs and drop off the boxes at a designated location.
+Then we donate $9 per box to cover shipping costs and drop off the boxes at a designated location.
 Samaritan's Purse then delivers the shoe boxes to children in need around the world.
-Drop off week is quickly approaching with Christmas not too far behind.
+Drop off week is in November each year.
 Read more about this great service opportunity here.
-And if you have kids and live in Lexington consider coming to my Operation Christmas Child Packing Party this week!
-Check the Events Page for details.
-Be looking for a post Operation Christmas Child and party pictures soon!